Outbound Authentication

 options:

-url: https://<xflights-srv-cert url>/hcql
+url: https://<xflights-srv-cert url>{

-onBehalfOf: systemUserProviderThe type property activates the protocol for exchanging business data and must be offered by the provider CDS service.
+The type property activates the protocol for exchanging business data and must be offered by the provider CDS service.
 The model property needs to match the fully qualified name of the CDS service from the imported model.
 You can find CDS service definition of sap.capire.flights.data in file target/cds/capire/xflight-data/service.cds resolved during CDS build step.
-The binding.name needs to point to the shared identity instance and options.url provides the required location of the remote service endpoint.
-Finally, onBehalfOf: systemUserProvider specifies that the remote call is invoked on behalf of the technical provider tenant.
+The binding.name needs to point to the shared identity instance and options.url together with http.suffix provides the required location of the remote service endpoint.
+Finally, onBehalfOf: systemUser specifies that the remote call is invoked on behalf of a technical user in context of the tenant.

 Now you are ready to deploy the application with

-cd ./xtravels_java
+cd ./xtravels-java

 cds up❗Note that CF application xtravels-srv will not start successfully as long as xflights is not deployed yet (step 3).